NeckersBOX/imel/README.md

 # Quick Start

-To use Imel in your project you must only include its header with:
+To use Imel in your project you have only to include its header with:
 ```
 #include <imel.h>
 ```